matias-pizarro/cfg/README.md

 Utility to version-control machine and user configurations.

+Files to create a FreeBSD package can be found in directory `pkg`

 * TODO handle creation of rw clone of ro repos
 * TODO msg_debug, _error etc...
 * at the moment we can compare a user against itself, across arbitrary hosts